-- The companies tend to spend a lot at times on retaining the customers which may lead to excessive financial burden on the organization.
+- The companies tend to spend a lot at times on retaining the customers, which may lead to an excessive financial burden on the organization.

-- Some fickle minded people may spread negative message regarding the organization or its product or service to start a negative campaign again the company.
+- Some fickle-minded people may spread the negative message regarding the organization or its product or service to start a negative campaign again the company.